-You’ve done your research, you’ve compared multiple solutions and carefully evaluated dozens of features, and now you’ve selected an admissions and enrollment management software that meets your institution’s unique needs.
-There’s just one final step before you can begin using your new solution and enjoy all its many benefits: you have to convince top leaders—like your head of school and your board— it’s a worthwhile investment.
+You’ve done your research, you’ve compared multiple solutions and carefully evaluated dozens of features, and now you’ve selected an admission and enrollment management software that meets your institution’s unique needs.
+You know you’ve made the right choice.
+Now, there’s just one final step before you can begin using your new school software and enjoy all its many benefits.
+You have to convince top leaders—like your head of school and your board— it’s a worthwhile investment.

-Making a case for any additional expense isn’t easy, even when you’re advocating for technology that will help your school overcome significant challenges.
-And it can be especially tough when admissions and enrollment professionals don’t often have a seat at the leadership table.
+Making a case for any additional expense isn’t easy.
+Even when you’re advocating for technology that will help your school overcome significant challenges.
+And it can be especially tough when admission and enrollment professionals don’t often have a seat at the leadership table.

-So how can you persuade those at the top to funnel budget dollars towards the tech you need?
+So how can you persuade those at the top to funnel budget dollars to invest in the admission software you need?

-Here are three talking points to include when pitching and admissions and enrollment software to your organization’s top decision-makers:
+Here are three talking points to include when pitching an admission and enrollment software to your organization’s top decision-makers:

 Return on Investment